AiKell/SQL-Course-Project/README.md

 2. **Skills for Top-Paying Jobs**: Python and Go emerge as leading skills in demand for high-paying software engineering roles, showcasing the importance of versatile programming languages in securing top-tier positions.

-3. **Most In-Demand Skills**: Python and SQL dominate as the most in-demand skills for software engineers, underscoring their foundational role across various software engineering roles.
+3. **Most In-Demand Skills**: Python and SQL dominate as the most in-demand skills for software engineers, underscoring their foundational roles across various software engineering positions.

 4. **Skills with Higher Salaries**: Skills like Ruby on Rails and Unity command exceptionally high average salaries, highlighting the financial rewards of specializing in specific frameworks and technologies.